Why Trust House Method

 Home Security of America is only available in Delaware, Georgia, Iowa, Kansas, Kentucky, Maryland, Michigan, Minnesota, Missouri, New Jersey, New York, North Carolina, North Dakota, Ohio, Pennsylvania, South Carolina, Virginia, West Virginia, Wisconsin, and Washington D.C.
-If you don’t live in one of these states, check out our State Home Warranty Guides and compare the top home warranty companies in your state.
+If you don’t live in one of these states, check out our State Home Warranty Guides and compare your state’s top home warranty companies.

 Home Security of America has been around for more than 40 years and has some of the best home warranty coverage for home buyers.
-Its Basic Coverage Plan provides protection for important home systems and appliances and allows buyers to tack on additional coverage for optional items.
+Its Basic Coverage Plan protects essential home systems and appliances and allows buyers to tack on additional coverage for optional items.

 Yet another disadvantage of HSA is that it has pretty low coverage limits ($300 for appliances), which is way lower than the industry average of $500 coverage caps.

-One thing we love about Home Security of America is how buyers can receive immediate coverage the day of closing—this is one of the best “waiting periods” in the home warranty industry.
+We love Home Security of America because buyers can receive immediate coverage on the day of closing—this is one of the best “waiting periods” in the home warranty industry.
 Compare this to the standard 30-day waiting period that most customers have to endure.